About

 Housing

-Housing costs are based on the Department of Housing and Urban Development.
-The data represented shows the rental cost at the 40th percentile at a given area for privately owned, rental unit.
-Studio apartments were paired with 1 adult families, 1 Bedroom apartments with 2 Adult families, and 2 bedroom apartments for families with 1 or 2 children.
+Housing costs are based on Department of Housing and Urban Development data.
+The estimate uses 40th percentile rent for privately owned rental units in each area.
+Studio apartments are paired with one-adult households, one-bedroom apartments with two-adult households, and two-bedroom apartments with households that have children.

 Food